florimondmanca/djangorestframework-api-key/README.md

 # djangorestframework-api-key [![travis][travis-image]][travis-url]

+> WORK IN PROGRESS

 🔐 Web API permissions for the [Django REST Framework][rest-framework-url].

-WORK IN PROGRESS

 This project is based on (yet not a fork of) the unmaintained [django-rest-framework-api-key][django-rest-framework-api-key-url] project.